 You never know when your CPR skills could save someone's life.

-And future employers always prefer candidates with safety training, all else being equal, so these skills can help your career prospects too.
+And future employers always prefer candidates with safety training, so these skills can help your career prospects too.

 Working with lots of children can teach you the stages of childhood development and what to expect at different ages.